elix/elix.org/content/pipeline.md

 A core set of mixins define the pipeline described above.

-* [AttributeMarshallingMixin](AttributeMarshallingMixin).
-Maps attributes to properties.
 * [ReactiveMixin](ReactiveMixin).
 Manages a component's `state` property, renders the compnent when state changes.
 * [RenderUpdatesMixin](RenderUpdatesMixin).
 Helps a component map `state` to a set of `updates` that should be applied to DOM attributes, classes, styles, and properties.
 * [ShadowTemplateMixin](ShadowTemplateMixin).
 Creates a component's shadow root and stamps a template into it.

 For convenience, this set of core mixins is provided in a single base class called [ElementBase](ElementBase).
+(ElementBase also includes `AttributeMarshallingMixin`, below.)
 When creating your own components, you don't have to use that base class; you can use the mixins above directly.

 The remaining Elix mixins generally focus on the transition from one of these steps in the pipeline to the next.